telerik/maui-docs/controls/checkbox/checked-states.md

 The CheckBox enables you to define its state as `Checked`, `Unchecked`, or `Indeterminate`.

 The state is controlled through the `IsChecked`(`bool?`) property.
 You can set all states either through the UI or programmatically.
-The `Indeterminate` state can be applied through the UI only for three-state checkboxes. `IsChacked` property binding mode is `TwoWay`.
+The `Indeterminate` state can be applied through the UI only for three-state checkboxes. `IsChecked` property binding mode is `TwoWay`.

     * Checked state&mdash;When `IsChecked` is set to `true`.